1600 Stout St, #200, Denver, CO 80202

 About Tryba Architects

-Modernizing the original Colonnade Center, which was occupied by seven federal agencies for close to 30 years, required both an innovative new vision and a dedication to expressing the sustainability and public visibility the federal government valued.
-What is now the Cesar E. Chavez building houses government offices using a security-hardened exterior envelope that’s engineered for a 100-year lifespan, and a new aluminum and glass curtain wall to reduce energy consumption by 32 percent.
+Modernizing the original Colonnade Center, which was occupied by seven federal agencies for close to 30 years, required both an innovative and dedicated approach to adhere to the sustainability and public visibility that its client, the federal government, desired.
+What is now the Cesar E. Chavez building houses government offices using a security-hardened exterior envelope that’s engineered for a 100-year lifespan and a new aluminum and glass curtain wall to reduce energy consumption by 32 percent.
 Tryba even integrated recycled material, including terrazzo made from local beer bottles and steel.
-The 330k-square-foot Colorado Google headquarters is in the works, and Tryba is at the helm.
-The campus, which is currently home to 300 employees will be expanded to make space for up to 1,000.
+The firm was also commissioned to work on the 330,000-square-foot Colorado Google headquarter.
+The design was meant for an expansion that would make room for up to 1,000 employees.
 The goal is to cultivate a creativity-inspiring and collaboration-inducing environment that interplays with the natural surroundings.
-Open floor plans and efficient building envelopes are key.
+To achieve these, the firm opted for open floor plans and efficient building envelopes.